Airthings/nodejs-ext-api-example/README.md

 - `clienSecret`
 - `redirectUri`

-Replace these values with the values found in your Airthings HBD client on [Airthings accounts](https://accoutns.airthings.com).
+Replace these values with the values found in your Airthings HBS client, created on [Airthings accounts](https://accounts.airthings.com).

 Once these valid values have been entered, the app will be ready to run.
 Note that using `localhost` and `http` is for development only.
 Once your app goes into production, your app will need to be hosted over `https`.